cviviannyc/nyc-food-protection-quiz/README.md

-# Foodsafe.nyc — NYC Food Protection Course Study Companion
+# NYC Food Protection Course Study Companion

 An interactive study tool for the New York City Department of Health & Mental Hygiene (DOHMH) Food Protection Course exam.
 Two modes — a multiple-choice practice quiz and a flashcard deck — covering all 15 lessons of the official curriculum plus the official 5-day study guide.